dustinmoorman/appd-ansible-azure-monitor/README.md

-# AppDynamics Azure Monitor Ansible Setup
+# AppDynamics Azure Monitor with Ansible

 This repository is intended to provide a way to install the Azure Monitor extension on a new VM using Ansible, very easily.